 - Severe pain

 - Very high fever

 The burning middle back can be treated with great results.
 Most of the times, it doesn’t take any invasive procedure or painkillers to treat the cause of the pain.

 Treatment will depend on the underlying cause.
-Usually, your doctor may recommend rest and pain killers in the beginning.
+Usually, your doctor may recommend rest and anti-inflammatory pain medications in the beginning.
 Other medications like muscle relaxants, nerve medicines, and nutritional supplements may also be advised.

 Treatment at Home

 In order to rule out any serious underlying causes of burning back pain, it is better to consult a healthcare professional.
 But if not, here are some remedies that you can use to ease the pain at home: